Check Out Day by Day Itinerary For Rideau Canal Sea Doo Tour…

 View Ridea Canal Sea-Doo Tour – Merrickville to Ottawa in a larger map

-This round trip, including a half-hour sightseeing walkabout, took about three hours in the sweltering heat.
+This round trip Sea Doo ride, including a half-hour sightseeing walkabout, took about three hours in the sweltering heat.
 We rarely touched the throttles while discovering our nation’s capital from the water — a truly unique perspective.
-The last mile or so is well worth the ride, its skyline dominated by prominent edifices such as the Fairmont Chateau Laurier, and the Parliament Buildings, which we docked beside and walked up to visit.
+The last mile or so is well worth the Sea Doo ride, its skyline dominated by prominent edifices such as the Fairmont Chateau Laurier, and the Parliament Buildings, which we docked beside and walked up to visit.

 Rideau Canal Sea Doo Tour: Day Five – Ottawa to Smiths Falls, Ontario (see Day 3 map)

 Our Sea Doo tours return trip began next morning.
 We were more confident in predicting our daily distances now.
 We had decided to try for Smiths Falls.
 It would be an 85-kilometre, 20-lock day, but it would give us a shot at making it all the way to Kingston the following night (instead of staying at the Hotel Kinney at Jones Falls).
-Needless to say, we wouldn’t be doing much sightseeing along the way; but we would continue to obey posted speed limits wherever necessary.
+Needless to say, we wouldn’t be doing much sightseeing along this leg of our Sea Doo ride; but we would continue to obey posted speed limits wherever necessary.
 After a nine-hour day on the water with incredibly lucky lock connections, we arrived in Smiths Falls just after 5 PM.

 We found convenient dockage at Victoria Park, midway between the Smiths Falls Detached and the Poonamalie locks.
 The Best Western Colonel By Inn was a couple of blocks away and so was a gas station.
 Not wanting to take the time to find a marina for fuel next morning, we borrowed two red jerry cans and gassed up by taxicab!